h4wl/l5r/input/water-spells.md

 - Duration: Instantaneous
 - Raises: Range (+10’ per Raise), Area of Effect (+1 target per two Raises), Special (+1k0 on the Con- tested Roll per Raise)

 This spell evokes a sudden blast of water that strikes with the heavy, irresistible power of the tide.
 The water is summoned into existence, fying out from the caster in a heavy mass and striking the target with gentle but nigh-irresistible power.
 The target must make a Contested Roll of his Strength against the caster’s Water – failure means Knockdown (the target is knocked Prone).
-The spell will also extinguish any open fames the targets are carrying (torches, lanterns, candles, etc).<br>
+The spell will also extinguish any open fames the targets are carrying (torches, lanterns, candles, etc).

 This spell can affect Huge creatures, although the GM may wish to award them a bonus on their Contested Roll to refect the greater diffculty of knocking down such large targets.

-## <span>Mastery Level 2</span>
+## Mastery Level 2

 ### Cloak of the Miya [CR]
 - Ring/Mastery: Water 2 (Defense)